Belgian Malinois

 Our editors will review what you’ve submitted and determine whether to revise the article.

-height at withers 22–26 inches (56–66 cm)
+• Height at withers: 22–26 inches (55–66 cm)

-weight 40–80 pounds (18–36 kg)
+• Weight: 40–80 pounds (18–36 kg)

 The Belgian Malinois is one of four types of Belgian shepherds that were initially differentiated by coat type and colour.
 The Malinois has short sable hair, whereas the Belgian Tervuren has long sable hair, the Belgian Sheepdog (Groenendael) has long black hair, and the Belgian Laekenois has rough yellowish brown hair.
 All were originally used as sheepherders and guardians.
 The Fédération Cynologique Internationale considered the four strains as varieties of one breed, the Belgian Shepherd (Chien de Berger Belge), which is placed in the Sheepdog and Cattledog Group.
-The breed was first brought to the United States in 1911, and the American Kennel Club first recognized the Belgian Malinois in 1959 and has placed it in its herding group.
+The breed was first brought to the United States in 1911, and the American Kennel Club first recognized the Belgian Malinois in 1959, placing it in its herding group.

 Care and upkeep